Energy Zappers Depleting Your Zest For Life

 Having freedom from financial stress can certainly assist in achieving your goals in different areas of life.

 7Information overload & addiction

 Do you feel overwhelmed with the amount of information that enters your life in the form of media, books, magazines and e-mail?
-The information glut drains your time and your emotional energy.
-Worse, perhaps, it dulls your ability to think.
+The excess of unnecessary information is a modern and gaining strength drainer of your time and energy.
+Worse, perhaps, the information glut dulls your ability to think.
 Just because we have access to all the information in the world doesn't mean we can process it all.

 Do you like blogs, e-mail and social networking sites to get the latest news and keep in touch?
 But that love can quickly turn into an obsession if you aren't careful.

 What to do?
 You have to decide which information is important enough to read, watch, or pay attention to.